 The Church has made a critical error it that it has gleefully chosen to cross pollinate itself with the world.
 And, in doing so it has not passed along its best traits to the world but it has been tainted by the traits of the world.
 As a result, the Church no longer stands pure but displays characteristics and attitudes that are not natural to it.
 At the same time this cross pollinated Church isn’t aware of the effects of its cross pollinated condition.
 What it considers normal and natural is strange and destructive to those who experienced and remember a more pure Church before the cross pollination.
 The “flower doesn’t look like it did before.
 It responds to a new kind of environment.
 Its beauty has been altered.
 Continue reading

-This article originally appeared in Theological Matters and is used by permission.
+Editor’s Note: This article originally appeared at There’s Hope America and is used by permission.

 To begin this article I have to go back a few years to the question I was asked by a young man who was the lead singer in one of America’s most well-known “Christian Rock” bands.
 His group was making their rounds to various churches in the area and wanted to sing in one of our church services.

 Coming to visit me he asked, “Pastor, do you like our style of music or what kind of music are you in to?”

 I simply answered, “the only music worthy to be done in a worship service is that which is worthy to be done before the Throne of God.”
 I don’t think he really understood my meaning.
 Continue reading

 Editor’s Note: This article originally appeared at Dr. Harrell’s blog and is used by permission.